International Admission Requirements

 Here are the eight ways to meet TWU’s English Language Proficiency Requirement:

-1. Submit official TOEFL(1), IELTS(2) or CAEL(3) exam results, meeting the admission requirement in the table below.
-Test results are valid for admission to TWU for two years.
-Tests taken before the two years will not be valid for admission.
+1. Submit official TOEFL, IELTS, Cambridge English Qualifications, PTE Academic, CAEL, or Duolingo exam results, meeting the admission requirements in the table below.
+Test results are valid for admission to TWU for up to two years from the examination date.
+Tests taken more than two years prior will not be valid for admission.
 These results must be submitted at the time of application.

 2. Trinity Western University has developed multiple pathways for Undergraduate students to study English at the University.
 Completion of these programs meets the English Proficiency requirement.
-These programs include ESLI (English as a Second Language International) and UT (University Transition) at our Langley campus, and TLC (Trinity Language Center) and ATC at our Richmond campus.
-Students seeking entrance to the University through ESLI, TLC, UT or ATC must register with the program.
-English language skills will be assessed during Orientation and students will be placed in the appropriate level.
+These programs include U1 (University Transition) at our Langley campus and TLC (Trinity Language Center) both at Langley and Richmond campuses.
+Students entering via TLC will be assessed for English skills during Orientation and students will be placed in the appropriate level.

-3. Complete three consecutive years of full-time high school or post-secondary education in English within Canada or approved countries immediately prior to enrollment at TWU.
+3. Complete three consecutive years of full-time high school or post-secondary education in English within Canada or approved countries immediately prior to enrolment at TWU.
 Approved countries are: Australia, Ireland, New Zealand, United States, United Kingdom, Jamaica, Hispaniola, Anguilla, Saint Kitts and Nevis, Antigua and Barbuda, Montserrat, Guadeloupe, Dominica, Saint Vincent and the Grenadines, Barbados, Grenada, Aruba, Curacao, Bonaire, Trinidad, Tobago, Caicos and Turks, the Bahamas and Bermuda.
+Or complete three consecutive years of full-time high school or post-secondary education in an internationally recognized English curriculum within the following countries immediately prior to enrolment at TWU: South Africa, Nigeria, Uganda, Ghana, Kenya, Zambia, and Zimbabwe.
+Please provide a school issued document confirming English as the medium of instruction.
+A school profile may also be required.

 4. Complete four consecutive years of full-time high school or post-secondary education in a North-American curriculum, where English is the principal language of instruction (outside of approved countries) immediately prior to admission to TWU.